finos/symphony-wdk/docs/reference.md

 ```

 ### String text(String presentationMl)
-This method is used to convert a presentation ML String to a text.
+This method is used to convert a PresentationML String to a text.

 Example:
 ```java